Diana Mara Henry: Assignments, teaching, writing

 Since 1985, she has been writing, translating from the French, publishing and speaking about the Natzweiler-Struthof concentration camp and its Nacht und Nebel political prisoners, including the Jewish spy Andre Scheinmann.
 Conferences at which she has been invited to present include the Association for Jewish Studies /AJS 41st Annual Conference, Los Angeles, December 2009, and the 40th Annual Scholars Conference on the Holocaust and the Churches at St. Joseph's University, 2010.
-Henry's paper entitled "Call Me Andre: Memoirs of a Jewish Spy in the Resistance" was published in the Journal of Ecumenical Studies.
+Henry's paper entitled "Call Me Andre: Memoirs of a Jewish Spy in the Resistance" was published in the Journal of Ecumenical Studies..
+Her book I Am André, German Jew, French Resistance Fighter, British Spy about André Joseph Scheinmann was published by Chiselbury in 2024.